ezyang/SMT-LIB-benchmarks-pytorch-shapes/README.md

 has to build out shape rules for the hundreds of operations these frameworks support.

-The SMT-LIB-benchmarks-pytorch-shapes offers a way to evaluate the core of a shape type system, without all the work of integrating with a framework.
+SMT-LIB-benchmarks-pytorch-shapes offers a way to evaluate the core of a shape type system, without all the work of integrating with a framework.
 This dataset consists of a collection of shape programs for benchmark models in torchbench, HuggingFace and TIMM.
 These shape programs record the